GeoscienceAustralia/GA-SaMMT/docs/source/bathymetric_features.rst

 ====================

-This toolset contains several tools that are used to map both high and low bathymtric features from a bathymetric data.
+This toolset contains several tools that are used to map both high and low bathymetric features from bathymetry data.

 .. toctree::